 Thank you for choosing Regent’s University London for your study abroad experience in summer 2018!

-Please fill in our online application form by 16 March 2018.
+Please fill in our online application form.

 When filling in your application, you will need to also submit these documents:

 Copy of your current transcript/ record of achievement